UP Bypoll Results: Akhilesh thanks Mayawati after win, lashes out at Yogi Adityanath

 Samajwadi Party leader Akhilesh Yadav on Wednesday said the BJP's defeat in the Gorakhpur and Phulpur Lok Sabha bypolls was the result of not keeping the promises the party had made to the people of Uttar Pradesh.

-Following the stunning wins, SP chief Akhilesh Yadav held a press conference to thank the voters.
+Following the stunning win, SP chief Akhilesh Yadav held a press conference to thank the voters.

 He started off by saying that he wanted to thank everyone and also thank BSP chief Mayawati for the alliance that the two parties stitched up before the bypolls.